Parkinsonian gait: Auditory and visual cues

 The visual cues are commonly transverse lines or rods on the floor (floor markers).
 Such cues have been shown to improve stride length and velocity in Parkinsonian gait by substituting kinaesthetic feedback with visual feedback for regulating movement amplitude.
 In addition gait initiation has been shown to be significantly improved in PD patients compared with auditory cues.
+Visual cues administered by "laser canes" have been reported to improve gait initiation.
 Virtual reality glasses have also been developed recently to aid walking in PD patients.